electricimp/imp-central-impt/TestingGuide.md

 ### Tests for Bi-directional Device-Agent Communication

-To test interaction between a device and an agent, *impTest* allows developers to extend tests with corresponding logic implemented on the other side of the link (agent or device, respectively).
-The test “extensions” can be used to emulate real device-agent interaction and communication.

-To identify partners file uniquely, there are some restrictions imposed on the test extensions:

-The [Test case](#overview) class must be located either in the device code or the agent code, but not in both.
-Whichever of the two it is included in, that is the **TestFile** &mdash; the other file is the **PartnerFile**.
-Both of these files must be located in the same directory on the disk.
+It is possible to test an interaction between IMP device and IMP agent by emulating one of the sides of the interaction.

+A test file is intended to test either IMP device or IMP agent side.
+The opposite side is emulated by a partner file.
+There are several rules:
+- a partner file must not contain any test cases.
+It should contain the IMP code needed for the emulation of interaction only.
+- the test file and the partner file should be located in the same directory.
+- the test file and the partner file should have similar names according to the following pattern: `TestFileName.(agent|device)[.test].nut`:
-**TestFile** and **PartnerFile** must be named as follows: `TestName.(agent|device)[.test].nut`, ie. they need to have the same `TestName` prefix and the same `.nut` suffix.
+  - the should have the same `TestFileName` prefix and the same `.nut` suffix.
+  - a file intended for IMP device should contain `.device` in the name, a file intended for IMP agent should contain `.agent` in the name.

-**TestFile** is indicated by the `.test` string in its filename; **PartnerFile** must not feature this string in the suffix.
+  - the test file should contain `.test` in the name, the partner file must not contain that in the name.

-The type of execution environment is indicated by either `.device` or `.agent` in the file name &mdash; if **TestFile** contains `.agent`, **PartnerFile** must have `.device`, and *vice versa*.

-For example, `"Test1.agent.test.nut"` (test file) and `"Test1.device.nut"` (partner file).
+  - for example, `"Test1.agent.test.nut"` (a test file with test cases for IMP agent side) and `"Test1.device.nut"` (the corresponding partner file with emulation of IMP device side).

-Due to partner special naming **do not** change the default value of ["Test file search pattern"](#test-project-configuration).
+- Due to partner special naming **do not** change the default value of ["Test file search pattern"](#test-project-configuration).

-Further examples of test extensions can be found at [sample7](./samples/sample7).
+Example of a test file / partner file pair can be found at [sample7](TODO link). **TODO** - do we have and mention samples at all?

 ### Asynchronous Testing

-Every test method (as well as *setUp()* and *tearDown()*) can be either synchronous (the default) or asynchronous.
+Every test method, including *setUp()* and *tearDown()*, can be either synchronous (by default) or asynchronous.

-Methods must return an instance of [**Promise**](https://github.com/electricimp/Promise) to notify that it needs to do some work asynchronously.

-The resolution of the Promise indicates that all test have been passed successfully.
-The rejection of a Promise denotes a failure.
+A test method should return an instance of [Promise](https://github.com/electricimp/Promise) to notify that it needs to do some work asynchronously.
+The resolution of the Promise indicates that the test has been passed successfully.
+The rejection of the Promise denotes a failure.

-#### Example
+*Example:*

 ```squirrel
 function testSomethingAsynchronously() {